abinit/abinit_web/docs/planning.md

 **For new developments**

 :red_circle: December 5, 2024:
-Merge ABINITv10.3.2 contributions, as well as merge ABINITv10.2.4 bug fixes, to reach frozen v10.3.3.
+Merge ABINITv10.3.3 contributions, as well as merge ABINITv10.2.4 bug fixes.
 Start ABINITv10.3.4, for further new developments.

+[DONE] November 10, 2024:
+The tag 10.3.2 was corrupted (strange, isn't it ?).
+So, switch to ABINITv10.3.3 to continue the development after v10.3.1, see above and below.

 [DONE] November 5, 2024:
 Merge ABINITv10.3.0 contributions, as well as merge ABINITv10.2.2 bug fixes, to reach frozen v10.3.1 (fba1db77ad).
 Start ABINITv10.3.2 (225f1ce359), for further new developments.